statuser/AdvancedAnalytics/MacSetup.md

 When we are doing Python development we will be primarily using two tools.
 The first is a text editor called Visual Studio and the second is a built in Mac program called "Terminal".
 Terminal is the command line for the Mac and is where we can type in a execute commands.
 This may feel a little strange at first, but you will find that it is much faster and more precise for many of the development tasks that we will be doing.

 There are two ways to open the Terminal.
-The first is to open it by going to Applications>Utilities>Terminal.
-The second, my preferred way, is to use spotlight.
+The first is to open it by going to

+Applications>Utilities>Terminal.

+The second, my preferred way, is to use Spotlight.
 Press the ⌘+Space shortcut to invoke spotlight search and then typing "Terminal" and pressing Enter.
 This will launch the Terminal application.

-**Insert GIF Demo Here**

 ## Set up the command line

 Before we can get started with the rest of the setup we need to set up our command line environment.
 For this class we will be using a UNIX based command line environment.
 This is for a couple of reasons.
 The first is that it will ensure a consistent environment for both Windows and Mac users so we can use the same commands and instructions.
 (Mac is a UNIX based operating system.)

-For Windows we can use the "Windows Subsystem for Linux" to provide a Linux based environment on top our our Windows OS.
-Microsoft developed and supports this environment to all Windows customers mainly because of web developers.
-The second reason is that nearly all webservers run Linux and so all the tools and technologies that are used on those servers work best in that environment.
+ The second reason is that nearly all web servers run Linux and so all the tools and technologies that are used on those servers work best in that environment.
 It is best practice to have your local development environment match the server environment as close as possible to minimize the chance of hard to diagnose bugs, errors, and misconfigurations.

+### Learning the Command Line
  You can now issue your first command by typing `touch ~/.hidden_file`

 This will create a file in your home directory.